pinglainstitute/energy-gdp-emissions/README.md

 percent change normalised features vs target for 3 countries, 3 countries + G7, G20, All countries

+The reason why all the featuers were normalised into pct_change is combining all country data due to the small sample size.

 Also the correlation comparison of percent change normalised features with its lags

 **Method**: